Bo Lidegaard

-Bo Lidegaard (born 23 January 1958 in Godthåb) is a Danish historian, dr.phil. public intellectual and former responsible editor-in-chief for Politiken.
-Bo Lidegaard worked in the Ministry of Foreign Affairs (1984-2005), was Ministerial Counselor and Ambassador in the Prime Minister's Office (2005-2011), and on 26 April 2011 was appointed editor-in-chief of Politiken, succeeding Tøger Seidenfaden.
+Bo Lidegaard (born 23 January 1958) is a Danish historian, public intellectual, and former responsible editor-in-chief for Politiken.
+Bo Lidegaard worked in the Ministry of Foreign Affairs (1984–2005), was Ministerial Counselor and Ambassador in the Prime Minister's Office (2005–2011), and on 26 April 2011 was appointed editor-in-chief of Politiken, succeeding Tøger Seidenfaden.
 He is currently co-founder and Partner at Kaya Advisory, an advisory firm specialising in navigating climate and green transition policies and politics.

 Bo Lidegaard is the son of high school teacher and author Mads Lidegaard and journalist and author Else Lidegaard.
 He is the brother of former Minister of Foreign Affairs Martin Lidegaard (RV), professor, dr.med. Øjvind Lidegaard and biologist Kresten Lidegaard.
 Bo Lidegaard became a student at Gentofte Statsskole in 1976 and in 1984 became a cand.phil. in history at the University of Copenhagen.
 In 1997 he began writing his dissertation on Henrik Kauffmann, which was published under the title In the King's name - Henrik Kauffmann in Danish diplomacy 1919-1958.
 It examined why the Danish envoy in Washington during World War II, Henrik Kauffmann, on his own initiative gave the Americans permission to establish air bases in Greenland.
 Lidegaard has since published ten books, mainly on Denmark's recent history, including a biography of Jens Otto Krag (2014).
 His book on the Danish people's efforts to help Danish Jews escape the Nazi regime in 1943, Countrymen (2013), has been published in 12 countries.

 Early life and education

-Lidegaard is the son of authors Mads Lidegaard and Else Lidegaard, and is the brother of Danish political figure Martin Lidegaard.
+Born in Godthåb, Lidegaard is the son of authors Mads Lidegaard and Else Lidegaard, and is the brother of Danish political figure Martin Lidegaard.
 Bo Lidegaard graduated from Gentofte Statsskole in 1976, and became cand. phil. in history at the University of Copenhagen in 1984.
-He received his Ph.D. after completing a dissertation on Henrik Kauffmann in 1997.
+He received his PhD after completing a dissertation on Henrik Kauffmann in 1997.